GPGoforth/Plex-Automation/README.md

   - It allows you to use many more indexers that are not directly compatible with apps like Radarr.<br>

   Please keep in mind that the use of private trackers is at your own risk, and it's against the terms of service of many of these sites, also it's illegal in some countries, you should check your country laws and regulations before using them.
-- **NZBGet**<br>
+- **SABnzbd**<br>
   Usenet Download client.
   - Automates the process of downloading files from the internet.
   - It allows you to download movies from the indexers using Usenet Server.
-  - It's integrated with Radarr, Sonarr etc.., which will tell NZBGet to download the files that those services found.
+  - It's integrated with Radarr, Sonarr etc.., which will tell SABnzbd to download the files that those services found.
 - **Overseerr**<br>
   Content request application.
   - Overseerr is a web-based interface that allows users to request new movies, TV shows, and music to be added to the library.